kaltura/kaltura-player-js/docs/advertisement-layout-management.md

 ```

 > Important: A fallback url (e.g. MID_ROLL_VAST_URL_2) will be only used if the previous request (MID_ROLL_VAST_URL_1) is failed.
-> Hence, In this sample, while the playback will be played only one ad.
+> Hence, In this sample, only one ad will be played.
 > Note: There is no limit to the fallback url list.

 ### Ad Options